Frequently Asked Questions

 What is ContextDigger?

-Do I need Claude Code to use ContextDigger?
+Do I need a specific AI tool to use ContextDigger?

 How do I install ContextDigger?